terabhaicoder/Quicksell-Frontend-Assignment/README.md

-# Quicksell Frontend Assignment
+# Kanban Board Application

+This is a responsive Kanban board application built with pure React.js.
+It fetches data from the provided API and allows users to group and sort tickets dynamically based on their preferences.
+Users can select grouping options by Status, User, or Priority and sort tickets by Priority or Title.
+The application also saves the user's view state, ensuring a consistent experience even after page reloads.

-## Objectives
+## Features

-- [x] An interactive Kanban board application is created using React JS
-- [x] Data is fetched from the given API (https://api.quicksell.co/v1/internal/frontend-assignment)
-- [x] Using the 'Display' button, the user is able to
-    1. Group data according to 'Status', 'User' or 'Priority'
-    2. Sort the grouped data according to 'Title' or 'Priority'
-- [x] The Kanban board is responsive and visually appealing, in accordance with the design provided in the screenshots
+Dynamic Grouping: Group tickets by Status, User, or Priority.
+Sorting Options: Sort tickets by Priority (descending) or Title (ascending).
+Responsive Design: Adapts to various screen sizes with a visually appealing layout.
-- [x] The application saves the user's view state even after the page is reloaded
+Persistent State: Maintains the user's view state across page reloads.

+## Technologies

+React.js
+Pure CSS